balderdashy/sails-docs/getting-started/getting-started.md

 Replace `'/': { view: 'homepage'}` with `'/': 'WelcomeController.index'`.
 That tells Sails to map requests to the root of the application to the welcome controller's index action.

-Launch the web server again if you stopped it to generate the controller (rails server) and navigate to http://localhost:1337 in your browser.
-You'll see the "Hello, Sails!" message you put into app/views/welcome/index.ejs, indicating that this new route is indeed going to WelcomeController's index action and is rendering the view correctly.
+Launch the web server again if you stopped it to generate the controller and navigate to [http://localhost:1337][http://localhost:1337] in your browser.
+You'll see the "Hello, Sails!" message you put into app/views/welcome/index.jade, indicating that this new route is indeed going to WelcomeController's index action and is rendering the view correctly.

 *We could've also done without a controller and simply used `'/': { view: 'welcome/index' }`.
 Feel free to do so for testing.
 We will continue using our controllers in the coming chapters*